Drewberrysteph/ror-blog/README.md

-CRUD operation with Ruby on rails.
+CRUD operation in Ruby on rails.